keithfancher/tvmv/README.md

 'abfab 2.mp4'
 ```

-We can't use `-a` here because the season/episode numbers can't be
+The season/episode numbers can't be auto-detected in this case.
+Therefore we
-auto-detected.
-Therefore we must take three passes: one for each language
+must take three passes: one for each language (`en` and `de`) and one for the
-(`en` and `de`) and one for the episode files themselves (the `mp4` files).
+episode files themselves (the `mp4` files).
+Here's what the first pass might
-Here's what the first pass might look like, targeting only the English
+look like, targeting only the English subtitles:
-subtitles:

 ```
 $ tvmv mv -p -n "ab fab" -s 1 *en.srt